 You flip the deck lights on and the first guest laughs about a bite before appetizers are even plated.
 April is not peak summer on Long Island, yet mosquitoes do not wait for July when puddles sit warm for a week and ivy shades drip trays under pots.
 East End homes that host early fundraisers, school breaks, and opening weekends feel that truth before the pool heater is even on.

 This article pairs with our spring guide to tick and mosquito control and focuses on the social moment when dusk meets your deck.
+If you want the full season framing first, read that guide; if your pain is specifically the first mild evenings on the railings, stay here.

 Why dusk feels sudden